mkhanibeik/nodejs-library/README.md

 ### Test it

-Use the following command to run all the unit and integration test.
+Use the following command to run all the unit and integration test:
 `npm test`

+## Initialise PostgreSQL Database

+Sequelize migrations is used to initialise the database (create tables and insert mock data).
+To perform migrations you need the [Sequelize Command-Line Interface (CLI)](https://github.com/sequelize/cli).
+[Here](https://sequelize.org/master/manual/migrations.html) you find more info about Sequelize migrations.

+### Running Migrations

+To create tables in the DB run the following command:
+`npx sequelize-cli db:migrate`

+### Running Seeds
-### Insert mock data to DB:

-Make sure mongo db is running.
-If not run the following command:
+To insert mock data to the DB run the following command:
-`mongod --config /usr/local/etc/mongod.conf`

-Then run the following command to insert dummy books to the database:
-`mongo bookAPI < resources/booksJson.js`
+`npx sequelize-cli db:seed:all`